How To Spend Your First Valentine's Day As An LGBT Couple

 From foreplay to intimate massage, the opportunities for you both in the bedroom are practically endless.
 If this will be your first time, we’ve got you covered.
 Our Prepare for Your First Time article has been written with you in mind, so check it out if you’re starting to get nervous.

-For gay couples, Durex offers the Perfect Pleasure set which has been specially designed to help maximise hardness for longer, perfect for both of you.
-Including a pleasure ring for one of you to wear, as well as a long-lasting lube and extra sensitive condoms for you both to enjoy, it’s the ideal gift for that Valentine’s Day treat.
+For gay couples, Durex offers the Valentine's-themed Be Mine pleasure set (shown below) which has been specially designed to help maximise hardness for longer, perfect for both of you.
+Including a cock ring for one of you to wear, as well as a water-based lube and extra lubricated condoms for you both to enjoy, it’s the ideal gift for that Valentine’s Day treat.

-For lesbian couples, the Durex Play Touch intimate massager can spice up your Valentine’s night.
+For lesbian couples, an intimate massager can spice up your Valentine’s night.
 Ideal for use with your partner, it provides up to 30 minutes of pleasure, right at your fingertips.

 Have a Night on the Town